Skip to content

 With a focus on Europe, the project was funded by a tender from the European Commission to produce a study on Media Plurality and Diversity Online and involved four partner universities: the Centre for Media Pluralism and Media Freedom; CiTiP (Centre for Information Technology and Intellectual Property) of KU Leuven ; the Institute for Information Law of the University of Amsterdam (IViR/UvA); the Vrije Universiteit Brussels (Studies in Media, Innovation and Technology, VUB- SMIT).

-The main objective of the study is to provide the Commission, member states and national regulators with elements to support the analysis of media plurality and diversity issues as well as the suitability of the current media-specific rules to safeguard media freedom and pluralism.
+The main objective of the study was to provide the Commission, member states and national regulators with elements to support the analysis of media plurality and diversity issues as well as the suitability of the current media-specific rules to safeguard media freedom and pluralism.

-Partners
+External Partners